jpgelmi/corona-app/README.md

 <h2 align="center">CoronaApp Chile</h2>

-If you'd like to join them, please consider:

 ## Info
 Using an external API I created an app that displays the info of active cases, total deaths and new cases...